neherlab/treetime/docs/source/tutorials/arg.rst

 If desired TreeKnit additionally returns trees that have been resolved according to each other.

 This output can be used in TreeTime to improve the inference of time trees and in turn improve the ancestral sequence reconstruction and the clock tree inference.
 The ``treetime arg`` command uses input trees and their corresponding alignments to infer time trees.
-It is assumed the list of MCCs are in json format as described in TreeKnit.
+It is assumed the list of MCCs are in json format as described in `TreeKnit <https://github.com/PierreBarrat/TreeKnit.jl>`_ .
 For each tree, the list of maximally compatible clades with every other tree is used to determine if internal nodes are part of a MCC with another tree and if they are, which MCC they belong to.
-This is done using the Fitch algorithm (function: ``assign_all_mccs``).
+This is done using the `Fitch algorithm <https://www.jstor.org/stable/2412116>`_ (function: ``assign_all_mccs``).
 If a node and it's parent both belong to the same MCC then the branch between them is shared.
-For example if a branch is shared between trees of segments A and B then the alignment of both segment A and B can be used to infer the divergence time of the branch, leading to more accurate branch length estimates than if only the alignment of segment A was used to infer the divergence time of that branch.
+Take for example three trees of segments A, B and C. If a branch is shared between trees of segments A and B then the alignment of both segment A and B can be used to infer the divergence time of the branch
+(the alignment of segment C is masked at this position), if the branch is only in tree A the alignment of segment B and C will be masked.
+If a branch is shared between the segments A, B and C then alignments A, B and C can be used, leading to more accurate branch length estimates than if only the alignment of segment A was used to infer the divergence time of that branch.

 In the test folder there is an example of a standard TreeKnit output for three trees.
 TreeTime expects recombination information to be in `TreeKnit output format <https://pierrebarrat.github.io/TreeKnit.jl/overview/#Output>`_.
 This can be used to run the ``treetime arg`` command: